Ptosis with Acquired Horners

 - Also flushing of the face is common on the affected side of the face due to dilation of blood vessels under the skin.

-In children Horner syndrome may be leads to a difference in eye color between the two eyes (heterochromia).
+In children Horner syndrome frequently leads to a difference in eye color between the two eyes (heterochromia).
 This happens because a lack of sympathetic stimulation in childhood interferes with melanin pigmentation of the melanocytes in the superficial stroma of the iris.

 Pathophysiology